atharva-diwan/ME781_course_project_grp31/readme.md

+## Matchmaking using PCA and K-means clustering
+We propose a method to find compatible roommates/flatmates based on their personality traits which would be assessed by the Big5 personality criteria.
+We apply PCA (Principal Component Analysis) for dimensionality reduction and then use K-means clustering algorithm to separate .
+The potential roommates/flatmates would be ranked on the basis of how closely their personality traits match with each other.

 ## Dataset details

 Big Five personality traits, also known as the five-factor model (FFM) and the OCEAN model, is for grouping different personality traits.